SergeyKramp/bthesis_sustainability/README.md

 # bthesis_sustainability
-The is the R code used for my bachelor thesis.
+The is the R code and data used for my bachelor thesis in sustainable corporate governance.

 ABSTRACT: